The Scottish Highlands – Fabulous Any Time of Year

-We are lucky that in Scotland 1/3rd of all the land is protected in some way – either national park, bird reserve, nature reserve or something like that.
+We are lucky that in Scotland 1/3rd of all the land is protected in some way – either a national park, a bird reserve, nature reserve, or something like that.

-We are also incredibly lucky that in Scotland we have the right to roam anywhere which means we have free access to the land and can walk and camp without landowners permission, providing we follow the countryside access code.
-This doesn’t apply to people’s private gardens, but people can walk across estates, freely across the hills etc.
+We are also incredibly lucky that in Scotland we have the right to roam anywhere which means we have free access to the land and can walk and camp without landowners’ permission, provided we follow the countryside access code.
+This doesn’t apply to people’s private gardens, but people can walk across estates, freely across the hills, etc.

 When travelling I forget that this isn’t the norm in other places, and often find myself getting caught out in England where you have to follow paths for example.
 Anyway, we are lucky to have it in Scotland.
 There are some places that are introducing restrictions on the number of campers because of the pressure this has caused, Loch Lomond is one of the places where you will need a permit to camp.

-The largest national park in the UK is in the Scottish Highlands and it’s a great example of the variation.
+The largest national park in the UK is in the Scottish Highlands and it’s a great example of the variation within the Scottish highlands.
 The Cairngorms National Park spreads across the Cairngorm Mountain range, taking in Aviemore on the Western side and Balmoral on the Eastern side.

-The park includes the mountain range which on the Western side have a ski resort, and Aviemore which is packed with activities and hotels – a real tourist destination.
-It also has wonderful forests where you can walk, ride, grass sledge or go dog sledding with local huskies.
+The park includes the mountain range which on the Western side has a ski resort and Aviemore which is packed with activities and hotels – a real tourist destination.
+It also has wonderful forests where you can walk, ride, grass sled or go dog sledding with local huskies.
 There are lovely lochs to explore as well, including the beautiful Loch Morlich which is complete with a lovely sandy beach.